iterative/dvc.org/content/docs/start/model-management/model-registry.md

 As we noted
 [above](/docs/start/model-management/model-registry#under-the-hood-model-registry),
-DVC uses special git tags to keep track of model registry actions, so all of this history is actually stored directly in your git repository.
+DVC uses special Git tags to keep track of model registry actions, so all of this history is actually stored directly in your Git repository.
 DVC Studio can parse these tags and show them to us in a user-friendly way.

 If you look at the